daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script writes into a file
+this script duplicates the last line of a file